 The best independent consulting marketplaces

 These unique marketplaces for freelance consultants are great places to start your exploration and help you better diversify your income and professional network in the next year.
 Many of these websites mix true independent contractor jobs for projects with job placement services for permanent roles and interim executive services.

 “Toptal for consultants”

-SpareHire’s commission is 25 percent on contract projects and 15 percent on first year’s salary for full-time roles.
+SpareHire’s commission is 25 percent on contract projects and 15 percent on the first year’s salary for full-time roles.

 “A great place to start”